-- Clause 1: Applicable references and definitions are included. - Clause 2: The models for both CD-MRW and DVD+MRW describe the MRW format and usage. - Clause 3: The MRW feature is required to claim recognition and compliance with the MRW format.
-When the MRW Feature is current, the currency of other features is affected. - Clause 4: All supported commands are listed.
+Clause 1: Applicable references and definitions are included.

+Clause 2: The models for both CD-MRW and DVD+MRW describe the MRW format and usage.

+Clause 3: The MRW feature is required to claim recognition and compliance with the MRW format.
+When the MRW Feature is current, the currency of other features is affected.

+Clause 4: All supported commands are listed.
 Some command descriptions are changed when the MRW Feature is current.
 These commands are described with special attention to the MRW uniqueness.
-In the cases of commands that are not changed by the currency of the MRW format, no detail is given and only a reference to MMC-3, SPC-2, or SBC is given - Clause 5: All supported mode pages are listed.
-The MRW Mode Page is valid only when the MRW Feature is present.
+In the cases of commands that are not changed by the currency of the MRW format, no detail is given and only a reference to MMC-3, SPC-2, or SBC is given the MRW Feature is present.
 Other mode pages are generally unchanged.
 Special cases are described with special attention given to the MRW specifics.
-In the cases of mode pages that are not affected by the presence of the MRW format, no detail is given and only a reference to MMC-3, SPC-2, or SBC is given. - Clause 6: Media usage is described.
-Recognition, Formatting, Reading, Writing, and re-use are addressed.
+In the cases of mode pages that are not affected by the presence of the MRW format, no detail is given and only a reference to MMC 3.
+SPC 3, or SPC is given format, no detail is given and only a reference to MMC-3, SPC-2, or SBC is given.